-It’s no surprise that freezing temperatures and slippery roads can cause havoc with both the safe operation of your car and with your nerves.
+It’s no surprise that freezing temperatures and slippery roads can wreak havoc with your car’s operating system and your nerves.
 Data collected by the U.S. Department of Transportation shows that snow and sleet are contributing factors to more than 24 percent of car crashes each year and lead to over 1,300 deaths.

 Those statistics are sobering, but winter weather happens whether we like it or not.
 We can’t stop the ice and snow, but we can better prepare ourselves and our cars to deal with these less-than-ideal driving conditions.

-If you are planning to travel or commute during dangerous winter weather conditions, opt for public transportation if it’s available.
-If conditions are too severe for buses, trains, or airplanes to operate, then it’s likely that driving a car should be avoided, too.
+If you plan to travel or commute in dangerous winter weather conditions, opt for public transportation if available.
+If conditions are too severe for buses, trains, or airplanes to operate, then it’s likely that driving a car should be avoided too.

 Try to reschedule appointments and travel plans when possible, and if you must work, find out if telecommuting is an option.
 Staying home and staying safe is an ideal alternative to taking a risk on the roads.

 Check with local and state highway authorities to determine if roadways are clear enough for vehicles other than snow plows and emergency equipment.
-If the roads are passable, prepare for your journey by carefully planning a route that takes into consideration all possible weather-related obstacles.
+If the roads are passable, carefully plan a route that takes into consideration all possible weather-related obstacles.

 No matter how short or how long your trip, be sure to avoid:

-- Areas Where Water Usually Pools on Roads – Melted snow and slush on roadways during the sunny hours of the day can puddle and freeze into dangerous sheets of ice after dark or if shade encroaches.
+- Areas where water usually pools onto roads: Melted snow and slush on roadways during the sunny hours can puddle and freeze into dangerous sheets of ice after dark or if shade encroaches.
 Icy surfaces can easily cause you to lose traction and control of your vehicle, resulting in a crash.

-- Hilly Roads – Steep hills during icy, snowy, or slushy conditions can contribute to a loss of traction and control of your vehicle.
+- Hilly roads: Steep hills during icy, snowy, or slushy conditions can contribute to a loss of traction and control of your vehicle.
 Stopping at the bottom of a hill may be impossible if your car’s momentum is greater than the grip of your tires on the street surface.
-Loss of traction during an uphill climb on a slick road could send you swerving backwards uncontrollably towards approaching traffic.
+Loss of traction during an uphill climb on a slick road could send you swerving backward uncontrollably toward approaching traffic.

 Dress for the weather.
 Even if you don’t wear every piece of outerwear while you’re driving, be sure to have a weather-appropriate coat or jacket, boots or waterproof shoes, gloves, and a hat with you.
 Assume that at some point during your drive, you’ll need to be outdoors to clean off built-up snow and ice from your vehicle or to help another motorist in distress.